QuantumSimulator

 Preparing |1⟩ from the default state

-• Building the CNOT gate — X is the operation applied conditionally
+• Building the CNOT gate, where X is the operation applied conditionally to the target

-• Classical reversible logic emulation inside quantum circuits
+• Embedding classical reversible logic inside quantum circuits

-• X² = I — two bit flips return to the original state
+• X² = I — two bit flips cancel out and return the qubit to its original state

-• HXH = Z — bit flip becomes phase flip in the diagonal basis
+• HXH = Z — when you switch to the diagonal basis using H, a bit flip becomes a phase flip

-• RX(π) = −iX — a full X-rotation equals X up to global phase
+• RX(π) = −iX — a full π-rotation around X equals X up to a global phase factor that does not affect measurements

-X is the simplest non-trivial gate and the foundation of controlled operations.
-Understanding it fully — including how it interacts with superposition — is essential before moving to multi-qubit gates.
+X is the simplest non-trivial quantum gate and the foundation of all controlled operations.
+Understanding how it acts on superpositions, not just basis states, is the first step toward understanding multi-qubit gates like CNOT.

 Test your understanding